rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 The reason we have these two approaches is that React decided to use ES6 `class` for building React components to manage state.
 Before that, to share [cross-cutting concerns](https://stackoverflow.com/questions/23700540/cross-cutting-concern-example){:target="\_blank"} for components `React.createClass` [**mixins**](https://github.com/facebook/react/blob/0.14-stable/docs/docs/05-reusable-components.md#mixins){:target="\_blank"} was the way to handle that.
 However, `class` does **not** support mixins and a new way had to be developed.

-For more details, Dan Abramov wrote a post on why [mixins considered harmful](https://reactjs.org/blog/2016/07/13/mixins-considered-harmful.html){:target="\_blank"}.
+For more details, Dan Abramov wrote a post on why [mixins are considered harmful](https://reactjs.org/blog/2016/07/13/mixins-considered-harmful.html){:target="\_blank"}.

 ![Colourful starry night](/images/colour-star-sky.jpg)
 _Photo by Kristopher Roller on Unsplash_